-Does this sound like the engineering sector for you?
 If you’re interested in working in healthcare engineering, the main entry route is via university.
 Many students find and undertake internships in their holidays and then use that experience to gain their first job in the sector.
 As highlighted below, there are both academic and industry- focused career paths to choose from.

 “Entry-level positions include hardware and software engineering roles, both in industry and academia,” notes Dr David Clifton, a research fellow and college lecturer at the Institute of Biomedical Engineering, University of Oxford.